witalewski/nightcall/README.md

 ### Prerequisites

-As of today, Nightcall only works with MacOS.
+As of today, Nightcall only works with macOS.
 Standalone installation will make most sense with Mojave (or newer) as this is the first version to have a proper dark OS theme.

 ### Installing